THE CREATIVE WRITING PROGRAMME

 Once you have enrolled you will be taken to your course page on our website.
 When your course starts your tutor will add course outlines, supporting seminar notes, writing exercises and a Writers’ Forum where you can chat with other writers in your group.

-The in-person programmes are taught at Kemptown Bookshop in Brighton, Worthing Library, the Amelia Scott in Tunbridge Wells and at Towner Eastbourne.
+The in-person programmes are taught at Kemptown Bookshop in Brighton, Jubilee Library in Brighton, Worthing Library and at Towner Eastbourne.
 The online programme is taught on Zoom.

 We’re running taster sessions from April to September so you can see if the programme is for you.
 Find out more and book your place here.